unsaved/gradle-javaPropFile-plugin/README.txt

 If you want to set even a basic JDK object like a Boolean or File value, you will have to change your Gradle Groovy code to convert from the String property value.
+If you want to load or merge new properties from a properties file into an exiting map, perhaps automatically prefixing these properties with a distinguishing prefix, you have to do that manually.
+If you want to do all of these things at once... settle down for a week of coding.

-A sample build is provided in subdirectory "doc".
+A sample build setup is provided in subdirectory "doc".
 Even if you don't care to run the demo, you would probably benefit by looking at the .properties files in there, if not the "build.gradle" file.
 If you want to run the example and are pulling this project from Git, then cd to the doc subdirectory and run "../gradlew" ("..\gradlew" on Windows).
-You do not need to have Gradle installed to run the demonstration.
+You do not need to have Gradle installed to run the demonstration (if you pull the entire project from Git).

-MOTIVATION
+FEATURES

     + Nested property definitions like users of Ant and Log4j are used to.
       I.e. use references like ${this} in your property values.